 Turkey is a democratic, secular nation offering a high quality of life.
 Its strategic geographical location enables it to act as a bridge between Europe & Asia.
 While most of Turkey is in Asia, a tiny remainder lies in the Southeastern part of Europe.

 The modern Republic of Turkey was founded in 1923 after the collapse of the Ottoman Empire.
-Today, despite it being a predominantly muslim country, Turkey is officially a secular nation with no declared state religion and most Turks subscribing to a liberal form of Islam.
+Today, despite it being a predominantly Muslim country, Turkey is officially a secular nation with no declared state religion, with most Turks subscribing to a liberal form of Islam.
 It is a democratic & social state governed by the rule of law.
-An interesting blend of the East & West, Turkey represents both the modern & ancient, and has a rich variety of cultures & traditions.
+An interesting blend of the East & West, Turkey represents both the modern & ancient and has a rich variety of cultures & traditions.

 - Capital: Ankara

-- Main cities: Istanbul, Izmir, Antalya, Bodrum, Bursa, Gaziantep & Adana
+- Main cities: Istanbul (largest city & seaport), Izmir, Antalya, Bodrum, Bursa, Gaziantep & Adana

 - Official Language: Turkish, with Kurdish also commonly spoken

 - Climate: Mediterranean climate with plenty of sunshine, mild temperatures & a limited amount of rainfall.

 - Health: Healthcare in Turkey consists of both public & private health services.
 Turkey has a “Universal Health System”, wherein all residents registered with the Social Security Institution (SGK) can receive medical treatment free of charge in hospitals contracted to the SGK.
 There is also a substantial medical tourism business in Turkey.